Tim Thomas (ice hockey, born 1974): Boston Bruins

-2010–2011 and Stanley Cup win
+Named to his third straight NHL All-Star Game in 2011 – the game was not played in 2010 due to the Winter Olympics – Thomas became the first goaltender in NHL history to earn the win in three consecutive All-Star Games.
 In the 2010–11 season, following off-season hip surgery during the summer of 2010, Thomas broke the NHL record for save percentage, beating Dominik Hašek's record of .937, with a .938 percentage.
-On April 22, 2011, Thomas was named a finalist for the 2010–11 Vezina Trophy, which he won on June 22.

-On May 27, 2011, Thomas posted a shutout victory over the Tampa Bay Lightning in Game 7 of the Eastern Conference Finals, sending the Bruins to their first Stanley Cup appearance since 1990.
-In the Final, Thomas again posted a shutout victory in Game 7 against the Vancouver Canucks.
-During the Bruins' playoff run, he set the record for most saves in a single post-season with 798 and the most saves in a Stanley Cup series with 238, and broke Frank McCool's 66-year-old record of fewest goals allowed in a seven-game Stanley Cup Final, allowing only eight goals total (for an all-time record .967 save percentage in the Stanley Cup Finals).
+Thomas would go on to win his second Vezina Trophy that year.
+He also finished fifth overall in the Hart Memorial Trophy voting as the regular season MVP.
+On May 27, 2011, Thomas posted a 1–0 shutout victory over the Tampa Bay Lightning in Game 7 of the Eastern Conference Finals, sending the Bruins to their first Stanley Cup appearance since 1990.
+In the Finals, Thomas again posted a 4–0 shutout victory in Game 7 against the Presidents' Trophy-winning Vancouver Canucks to win the series 4–3 and the Bruins' first Stanley Cup title since 1972.
+During the Bruins' playoff run, he set the record for most saves in a single post-season with 798 and the most saves in a Stanley Cup series with 238, and broke Frank McCool's 66-year-old record of fewest goals allowed in a seven-game Stanley Cup Finals, allowing only eight goals total the whole series (for an all-time record .967 save percentage in the Stanley Cup Finals).
 Thomas also became the first goaltender ever to post a shutout in a Game 7 on the road.
 He won the Conn Smythe Trophy as playoff MVP, and at 37 years, 62 days, Thomas is the oldest recipient of the award.
-He became just the second American-born NHL player to ever win the award, 17 years after Brian Leetch did so in 1994, plus Thomas was also the first American-born goaltender to receive this honor.
+He became just the second American-born NHL player (after Brian Leetch in 1994) and first American-born goaltender to win the award.